mugsy001/my-portfolio/README.md

 # my-portfolio
-This is my professional portfoliodemo .
-It uses AWS and REactJS.
+This is a demo.
 #TECHNOLOGIES USED
+AWS
+ReactJS
 BREW
 GIT & GITHUB
 SSH